pyecharts/pyecharts/document/doc_en_US.md

 * x_axis -> list
     data of xAxis
 * y_axis -> [[], []]
-    data pf yAxis
-    Data should be the two-dimensional array shown as follow.
+    data pf yAxis.Data should be the two-dimensional array shown as follow.
     Every data item (each line in the example above) represents a box, which contains 4 values.
 They are: [open, close, lowest, highest]  (namely: [opening value, closing value, lowest value, highest value])
 ```python
 from pyecharts import Kline